 “These companies are not only putting the planet at risk, but also themselves.”

 - Dexter Galvin

-“It is fantastic that more businesses are disclosing their impact every year and recognising the interconnectedness of environmental issues,” Dexter Galvin, CDP Global Director of Corporations & Supply Chains, said in a statement.
+“It is fantastic that more businesses are disclosing their impact every year and recognizing the interconnectedness of environmental issues,” Dexter Galvin, CDP Global Director of Corporations & Supply Chains, said in a statement.